ATNoG/ml-meta-perf/assets/docs/06-results.md

 | **E3** | **16** | **0.665** | **0.627** | **0.622** |

 Both controls are now reported under both protocols, which the aggregated E1 could not be.
-The pattern is the one the design predicts and is worth checking rather than assuming: E1 transfers *better* across models (0.294) than across datasets (0.217), because it predicts a per-dataset constant and a new model does not change it; E2 is the mirror.
+The pattern is worth checking rather than assuming: E1 transfers *better* across datasets (0.341) than across models (0.306); E2 is the mirror.
+E1 predicts a per-dataset constant, but refitting its coefficients after holding out a model can still change that constant.

 **E3's two transfer numbers are now close** — 0.627 and 0.622, against a fit of 0.665.
 An equation that loses under 0.04 R² when a whole dataset or a whole learner is withheld is